2016 Slovak parliamentary election: Electoral system

+Participating parties

 Campaign

 The election date was announced on 12 November 2015.
 On 7 December 2015, the Ministry of Interior published a list of 23 parties that registered to take part in the elections.

 The backdrop of the campaign was centered on the European migrant crisis, with the governing SMER–SD taking an anti-migrant stance into the election.
 Teacher and nursing strikes occurring at the start of the year also had a negative effect on public opinion.